The Iranian nuclear issue/B_descRubAff1>

-The Iranian nuclear programme became a subject of concern for the international community starting in 2002, when the existence was uncovered of clandestine uranium enrichment sites at Natanz, and linked to the heavy water facility at Arak (production plant and research reactor).
+The Iranian nuclear programme became a cause for concern for the international community as of 2002 when the existence was uncovered of clandestine uranium enrichment sites at Natanz, and the heavy water facility at Arak (which houses a production plant and research reactor).

-Since 2002, Iran has continued developing a nuclear programme of concern, which corresponds to two means of obtaining nuclear weapons:
+From then on, Iran continued to develop a nuclear programme which raised concerns, with two means of obtaining nuclear weapons:

 Yet Iran signed the Nuclear Non-Proliferation Treaty (NPT) in 1968 and ratified it in 1970.
-As such, it has committed to not developing nuclear weapons.
+As such, it has committed to refrain from developing nuclear weapons.